lflare/mdathome-golang/README.md

 Self-explanatory, this should be obtained from the [MangaDex@Home page](https://mangadex.org/md_at_home).

 ### `client_port` - Recommended `44300`
-Self-explanatory, runs the client on the port you specify
+Self-explanatory, runs the client on the port you specify.

 ### `max_cache_size_in_mebibytes`
 This is the max cache size in mebibytes stored on your disk, do not exceed what is actually possibly storable on your drive.